littlehongman/and101-project5/README.md

 ## Notes

 Great opportunity to call Rest API on Android to show my favorite heroes.
-Thanks to CodePath for creating lightweight Async HttpClient library
+Thanks to CodePath team for creating lightweight Async HttpClient library

 ## License